ScalaWilliam/git-watch/README.md

 2. Run `make develop-frontend`.
 Wait for a browser window to open.
 3. Edit the stuff in `dist/content/`.

+## Security
+Everything is open to the world.
+This model is best suited for public projects.
+Private projects will be for later.

+The client-side application has explicit filters to ensure no injection takes place.

+If you want to ensure legitimate GitHub pushes, add `--secret=[secret you specified]`

 ## Licence

 * Client: MIT Licence.